-The location of the new SBT Zone will be implemented as of 00.01am Monday 05 June 2017.
+The location of the new SBT Zone comes into effect 00.01am Tuesday 8 June 2021.

-- A fully functional e-monitoring system must be on-board the vessel when fishing in the zone regardless of the amount of days the vessel may be fishing in the fishery.
+- A fully functioning e-monitoring system must be onboard the vessel when fishing in the zone regardless of the amount of days the vessel may be fishing in the fishery;

-- In addition to the usual logbooks and catch disposal records, operators are required to complete the CCSBT Catch Documentation Scheme (CDS) catch monitoring form and catch tagging form to enable more precise tracking of individual SBT.
+- Operators are required to complete the CCSBT Catch Documentation Scheme (CDS) logbook to enable more precise tracking of individual SBT;

-- SBT zone location will be reviewed weekly and updated as required.
+- SBT zone location will be reviewed weekly and updated as necessary.

-If you are planning to target SBT, you should review the following requirement documents:
+If you are planning to target SBT, you should review the documents: